WeiLunLo/WeiLunLo.github.io/_pages/publications.md

 ## Work in Progress

-- _Medicare State Coverage for GLP-1s on Weight Loss_ — with Kosali Simon and Coady Wing
+- _Medicaid State Coverage and Spending on GLP-1s for Weight-Loss_ — with Kosali Simon and Coady Wing